94noni/swiftmailer-bundle/README.md

 # swiftmailer-bundle

 Symfony Swiftmailer Bundle, fork of the original.

-Used for personal project to send email from CLI command, as Symfony Mailer fail to it for now in my specific usage.
+Used for personal projects to send email from CLI command, as Symfony Mailer is failing to it for now for my specific usage.